PYROAST first opened as a coffee stall at Sprout Hub, alongside other food stalls within a converted canteen space.

-The Yuzu Swiss roll ($6) comes with yuzu-infused sponge with fresh cream and yuzu compote in the middle.
+The Yuzu Swiss Roll ($6) includes yuzu-infused sponge with fresh cream and yuzu compote in the middle.

-The sponge is light and airy, with sweetness from the fresh cream that counterbalances the citrus notes from the yuzu.
+The sponge was light and airy, with sweetness from the fresh cream that counterbalances the citrus notes from the yuzu.

 The Croissant + PB Jelly ($5.50) on the other hand was less buttery and tasted a little burnt due to the pre-heat before serving.

-The plus point is the generous amount of jam and peanut butter added to give it more depth, adding more flavours to the other wise plain croissant.
+The plus point was the generous amount of jam and peanut butter added to give it more depth, adding more flavours to the other wise plain croissant.